pepe78/cifar_pytorch/README.md

 [Video of feature evolution in 1D, 2D, 3D](https://www.youtube.com/watch?v=k9tVFuk_XW4)

-Looking at features separately and their values for different classes (python3 play_feats.py), it seems like one feature is affiliated with several classes and they might be in a bit different spectrum as well:
+Looking at features separately and their values for different classes (python3 play_feats.py), it seems like one feature is affiliated with several classes and they might be in a bit different spectrum as well (blue - train, red - test):

 ![feat_0](./results/feat_new_0.png)